Phishing and text message scams

-Scam artists will sometimes pose as legitimate tax preparers and try to take advantage of unsuspecting taxpayers by committing refund fraud or identity theft.
-Be wary of any tax preparer who won’t sign your tax return (sometimes referred to as a “ghost preparer”), requires a cash-only payment, claims fake deductions/tax credits, directs refunds into his or her own account, or promises an unreasonably large or inflated refund.
+Scam artists will sometimes pose as legitimate tax preparers.
+They try to take advantage of unsuspecting taxpayers by committing refund fraud or identity theft.
+Be wary of any tax preparer who won’t sign your tax return – sometimes referred to as a “ghost preparer”.
+They will require a cash-only payment, claims fake deductions/tax credits, directs refunds into their own account, or promise an unreasonably large or inflated refund.
 A legitimate tax preparer will generally ask for proof of your income and eligibility for credits and deductions, sign the return as the preparer, enter a valid preparer tax identification number, and provide you with a copy of your return.
 It’s important to choose a tax preparer carefully because you are legally responsible for what’s on your return, even if it’s prepared by someone else.

 False offer in compromise